Opentrons/opentrons/api/docs/source/v2/new_labware.rst

 Accessor Methods
 ^^^^^^^^^^^^^^^^
-As part of API Version 2, we wanted to allow users to utilize python's data structures more easily and as intended.
-That is why all of our labware accessor methods return either a dictionary, list or an individual Well object.
+As part of API Version 2, users can utilize python's data structures more easily, all labware accessor methods return either a dictionary, list or an individual well object.

-The table below lists out the different methods available to you and their differences.
+The table below list different methods accessible and their return values:

 +-------------------------------------+-------------------------------------------------------------------------------------------------------------------+
 |   Method Name                       |         Returns                                                                                                   |